awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 ## Unsupported Properties<a name="sam-specification-template-anatomy-globals-unsupported-properties"></a>

-The following properties are **not** supported in the `Globals` section\.
-We made the explicit call to not support them because it either made the template hard to understand, or opened a scope for potential security issues\.
+The following properties are not supported in the `Globals` section\.
+We made the explicit call to not support them because they either made the template hard to understand, or they might open a potential security issue\.

 ```
   Function: